 Even though the world is inching back to normality, the problem of dental accounts receivable hasn’t changed.
 Overdue patient debt will remain a struggle as long as the dental billing process occasionally creates patient confusion and dental offices continue to be busy places that deprioritize internal recovery efforts.
-The pandemic only worsened these ever-present issues, making it even more challenging to resolve past-due accounts with dental patients.
 Fortunately, a few simple changes to your recovery posture internally and externally can improve your dental collection efforts.

 1. Don’t Delay

 Many dental offices hope to avoid making a collection call, sending a recovery letter, or using a third-party collection agency.
 Understandably, they want to preserve their relationship with their patients, and a demand for payment might damage that.
 Other offices just don’t have the staff to devote to timely recovery efforts.
 These factors mean that the average dental office doesn’t send past-due accounts to a third-party collection for several months, often over a year.

 Collection efforts, whether handled by your staff or an agency, are most effective when handled promptly.
 The best results occur within a window of 90 days.
 Any more than that, and you risk losing valuable revenue.

 According to an independent study by IC System, the value of your AR inventory is worth just 87% of its original value after 90 days.
 That value decreases to just 33% after 120 days.
 For dental offices struggling with revenue, the opportunity cost of waiting to deal with your AR is expensive.

 Moreover, dental offices that wait for six months to a year before sending their AR to a collection agency tend to feel that a third party isn’t an effective recovery solution.
 At that late stage, recoveries are naturally low.
 And the view is that an agency picks up whatever the dental office cannot recover from their internal efforts, which are often inconsistent and ineffective.